drone/docs/content/usage/steps.md

       - go test
 ```

-# Conditions
+# Filters

-Limit when a build step should is executed using conditional logic.
+Limit when a build step should is executed using filters.
 The below example splits our build into two steps.
 The second build step, building the distribution, is only executed when we tag a release.
 This reduces the build time for `push` and `pull_request` events by removing un-necessary steps:

 ```yaml
 ---